srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

  3. Column based - has rows and columns. eg. casssadra,dynamodb
  4. Key value pair based

+**Charateristics of cassandra:**
+-highly scalable
+-high performance distributed database
+-designed to handle large amounts of data
+-high availability with no single point of failure

 -developed by facebook 2008
 -designed for unstructured or semi structured data
 -Column based store database in Nosql